snow6oy/recurrink/README.md

 The recurrink program uses a JSON configuration file named `MODEL_NAME.rink`.
 This file combines information from both the CSV and JSON file.
 It is a build file used to simplify creation of the model SVG.

 #### SVG model
 The model created from the RINK config lays out the design in neutral colours.
 Once opened, a RINK file must be manually saved using the `.svg` file extension.
-Once that is done, then we can get creative :gift:.
+Once that is done, then we can get creative :art:.

-### Outputs
+### Outputs and Tools
-From these inputs the following output files can be generated
+From these inputs there are three output files that can be generated.
+The processing is mostly done using the following:

-- rink JSON is an intermediate format used to generate a model
+- _Recurrink CLI_ is used to make (or update) RINK files
-- model SVG is a template that outlines the design
+- _Recurrink Input_ script converts a RINK file into a model SVG
-- recurrink SVG is what you show your friends!
+- Inkscape and the _Recurrink Effect_ script generate the recurrink SVG, i.e. what you show your friends!

-### Tools
-The processing is mostly done using these tools.

-- Recurrink CLI
-- Recurrink Input
-- Inkscape
-- Recurrink Effect

-A text editor is needed to create the `block.csv` and `cells.json` files.
-The following diagram shows the life-cycle.
+Additionally a text editor is needed to create the `block.csv` and `cells.json` files.
+The following diagram shows the whole life-cycle.

 ![life cycle](./tutorial/lifeCycle.svg)